 Looking closer I observed another even more personal and yes essential interaction initiated by “the host.”
 This is someone with deft communication skills who comes to the table and cordially greets guests.
 He conducts himself as a gentleman with perfect manners.
 He is warm and friendly and genuinely interested in the guests at the table he is visiting.
 His communication is very light and cheerful; he is there only a short time.
 When he leaves the table, the guests he briefly spoke to are happy and interacting with each other.

 When appropriate, I apply this when I perform as a solo pianist at restaurants.
-Before I start playing I observe the guests at their tables and determine wether or not they are engaged in conversation.
-If they are conversing I do not interrupt them.
+Before I start playing I observe the guests at their tables and determine whether or not they are engaged in conversation; if they are conversing I do not interrupt them.
 But let’s say guests at a table are not so engaged; lost in thought or possibly looking at their phones.
 I say hello, and introduce myself as the pianist for the evening.
 Usually I receive their music requests.
 Then during the evening I’ll play their request.
 It is as simple as that.
 I have found the result to be quite magical.

 How could you apply this?
 This is actually natural to do.